vijaygupta18/Hacktober-2020/README.md

 - You can add programs too, in any programming language.

+- Do not add anyone else's work in this repository.It will leads to failure of your pull request.

 Anybody can make contribution.

 Steps To Generate PR(Pull Request)

 # Fork this repository